 - Customization can be challenging if you want to change the plug-in’s specifications

-- Every time an online distribution channel updates their standards it is up to the software creator to update the plug-in’s code.
-This update may take a long time or might not happen at all depending on how diligent the third party plug-in creator is at providing timely updates
+- Every time a marketing channel updates its standards it is up to the software creator to update the plug-in’s code.
+This update may take a long time or might not happen at all depending on how diligent the third-party plug-in creator is at providing timely updates

 4. Remote access to an eCommerce Platform or PIM Platform (Product Information Management)

 In this case, a SaaS Product Feed Management supplier connects to their client’s eCommerce platform or PIM and remotely synchronizes product data to online distribution channels.
 Raw data from the eCommerce platform can be seamlessly transformed into feeds and matched to each channel’s specifications.

 - Companies with large catalogs using product data feeds to distribute inventory to many online distribution channels.

 - The SaaS system processes and distributes product data feeds rather than the client’s eCommerce system.
 This process saves time and CPU cycles on the client-side

 - By using templates and scripting the feed has the flexibility to be custom configured for the needs of online distribution channels like Google Merchant Center

 - This method allows an eCommerce company to tie in their product updates in their eCommerce system to product updates in their product marketing feeds

 - A robust eCommerce platform or a Product Information Management (PIM) platform or the ability for the SaaS platform to store some product data is needed to house marketing campaign data along with product data

 - Remote protocols unless supported by SMART APIs can take more time to display product data unless you have a way to batch the data.
 To be efficient, either upload massive amounts of feed data all at once, use a SMART API to upload batches of data, or only upload updates to the feed